mafifafm/pxt-microbit/docs/test/courses/csintro/arrays/activity.md

 Next, let's create an array with five numbers in it.
 We will loop through the array and create five separate constellations using the numbers in the array to represent the number of stars in each of the five constellations.

 * From the Arrays Toolbox drawer, drag out the 'set list' block onto the Workspace and drop it into the **'on start'** block.
 Then, select the (+) symbol three times to add more values to the array for a total of five.
-Type five random numbers from 0 to 25 in your array list since there are up to 25 LEDs on the micro:bit that could be used in your constellation.
+Type five random numbers from 0 to 25 in your array list since there are up to 25 LEDs on the Ragga that could be used in your constellation.

 ### Code the A button